-Bo Young Chang is a Principal Analyst in the Funds Management and Banking Department at the Bank of Canada.
+Bo Young Chang is a Principal Analyst in the Banking and Payments Department (BAP) at the Bank of Canada.

 This note examines the costs of the Government of Canada bond buyback and switch programs between 1998 and 2016.
 Our analysis indicates that the auction design of the buyback program was effective in retiring government debt with minimal costs resulting from bid shading in auctions and price impact.

 A put option is a financial contract that gives the holder the right to sell an asset at a specific price by (or at) a specific date.
 A put option can therefore provide its holder insurance against a large drop in the stock price.
 This makes the prices of put options an ideal source of information for a market-based measure of the probability of a firm’s default.

 There is a close link between prices of equity options and the default probability of a firm.
 We show that in the presence of positive expected equity recovery, standard methods that assume zero equity recovery at default misestimate the option-implied default probability.

 We measure uncertainty surrounding the central bank’s future policy rates using implied volatility computed from interest rate option prices and realized volatility computed from intraday prices of interest rate futures.

 Uncertainty surrounding the Bank of Canada’s future policy rates is measured using implied volatility computed from interest rate options and realized volatility computed from intraday prices of interest rate futures.
 Both volatility measures show that uncertainty decreased following major policy actions taken by the Bank in response to the 2007–09 financial crisis.
 Findings also indicate that, on average, uncertainty decreases following the Bank’s policy rate announcements.